Classroom technology gives a voice to the ignored

 We live in a society where the hardest challenge faced by people across classes is social mobility.
 Education is seen as one of the few methods by which people are able to change their circumstances.
 Are students from marginalised communities receiving the best quality of education they could possibly receive?

 A seminal study by Myra and David Sadker demonstrated that from kindergarten to grade school, women were often sidelined in classroom discussions, and consequently classroom learning.
 Research demonstrates that this experience is shared by students from other marginalised groups – delineated by caste, class, ethnicity, race, etc. While India-specific data is not as robust experiences shared by marginalised students reflects this bias.
-Silencing and social exclusion in the classroom undoubtedly affects the future professional personalities of our students.
+Silencing and social exclusion in the classroom undoubtedly affect the future professional personalities of our students.

 One cannot discount the pressure on teachers in such a scenario.
 The most well-meaning of teachers struggle with the paucity of time and resources.
 Not only is this heart-rending for a teacher deeply invested in her student’s success, but it is also draining and stressful to feel like you’re constantly fighting a losing battle.
 While capabilities and support might be perennially limited, no compromises can be made when it comes to our children’s future.